 Double-Breasted Tweed Suit

 If you know the bride and groom aren’t sticklers for tradition, you can wear a 2-piece double-breasted suit instead of a 3-piece suit.
 If you’d rather play it safe, there are many amazing double-breasted 3-piece suits that you can choose from.
 But if you’re more of a modern man, consider a double-breasted suit.
-A more formal occasion, like a wedding, is the perfect opportunity to break out this ultra-elegant style.
+A more formal occasion, like a wedding, is the perfect opportunity to break out of this ultra-elegant style.
 Choose fun accessories to make the suit feel more like it belongs at a wedding than a boardroom.
 Don’t be afraid of patterns or color - perhaps choose a bow tie instead of a tie.
-No matter how you choose to style it, you’ll be the most dapper gentleman at the wedding.
+No matter how you choose to style it, you’ll be the most dapper gentleman at the wedding

 For a true vintage feel, opt for a plaid tweed suit.
 This smart and timeless print looks especially good at autumn and winter weddings, although lighter options are very welcome for spring and summer weddings.
 Plaids look great paired with accessories in earthy shades like brown, burgundy, and hunter green.
 Monochromatic shades also work well to unify the look.
 For a quirkier feel, go the print-on-print route.
 As long as the print contains a similar color and isn’t too big, it won’t be overpowering.
 Some good bets are diagonal stripes, small polka dots or floral, or paisley.
-Plaid is an excellent choice for vintage or rustic themed weddings.
+Plaid is an excellent choice for vintage or rustic-themed weddings.

 3-Piece Tweed Suit

-A 3-piece tweed suit is the traditional choice for weddings, so you can’t go wrong with one.
+A 3-piece tweed suit is a traditional choice for weddings, so you can’t go wrong with one.
 Definitely stick to the rules if you know that’s the plan for the wedding, or if it’s a summer wedding: if it starts getting too hot, you can always remove your jacket.
 Feel free to switch out the waistcoat to something else to create a more colorful ensemble.
 Some combinations that pair well are blue/brown and blue/grey, or you can add a lighter/darker waistcoat in the same shade of your suit for color depth.
 Make sure your tie is neatly tucked into the waistcoat and the bottom button is undone.
 You’ll be the star of all the wedding photos.